 Criminalisation does not work

-It is difficult to find evidence in support of the proposition that our freedom of speech needs to be curtailed because of racism in Australia or because sensitivities associated with Australia as a multicultural society.
+It is difficult to find evidence in support of the proposition that our freedom of speech needs to be curtailed because it grows racism in Australia or because of sensitivities associated with Australia as a multicultural society.
 For example compare Australia with the USA, which has both a very diverse population that includes a range of historically disadvantaged minority groups (Indian and African Americans) and a Constitutional Bill of Rights with a strong protection of a freedom of speech.
-One could reasonably argue that their race relations and anti discrimination measures work better in the USA than in Australia.
+One could reasonably argue, however, that the USA race relations and anti discrimination measures work better than those in Australia.
 This is despite the USA having a much greater freedom of expression, resulting in publication of books of ethnic jokes that I personally found to be offensive to my heritage.

+Limited past impact of 18C

-Further, there is no evidence that insertion of 18c in 1995 made any noticeable impact of attitudes or behaviour towards diversity in Australia.
+Further, there is no evidence that insertion of 18c in 1995 diminished racism or has made any noticeable impact of attitudes or behaviour towards diversity in Australia.
 Since post-WWII migration took place Australia continues to be a tolerant country with high intermarriage rates and relative social harmony.

-Limited past impact of 18C

 The recent claim by the AHRC President that Australians are not concerned about freedom of speech because of a small number of complaints lodged with her Commission is simply not right.
 The fact is that the procedures involved and the sanctions resulting from infringements of the provisions of sex, disability and race anti-discrimination laws are vastly different to those applying to infringements under ICCPR.
 Anti discrimination laws provide for significant compensation and open access to the courts, while ICCPR infringements result in a report to Parliament.

 Subjective feelings versus objective judgements